c3183613/AES/README.md

-# COMP3260A2
+# AES
 JLaw and COdonnell
-Git repository for COMP3260 Assignment 2
+Git repository for AES project